Entrepreneurship & Closely-Held Enterprises

 This certificate is open to anyone who has educational or employment experience in management or small business.

-Will resume in Summer 2019.
-Classes will include:
+Classes in Summer 2019 will include:

 - Leading Family and Closely-Held Enterprise